+Charges may be made for the staff time taken to locate, retrieve and provide information.
 The Authority does not charge for the time taken to determine whether we hold the requested information, nor for the time it takes us to decide whether the information can be released.
-Charges may, however, be made for the staff time taken to locate and retrieve the information and for providing it to you.